 What is the Deutschlandstipendium?

 The Deutschlandstipendium is a merit scholarship, but having good grades is not all that counts.
-Instead, the awarded students also distinguish themselves in other respects.
-Amongst many reasons, scholarship holders qualify because of their social commitment, because they overcame special social, familial, or personal circumstances, or because they show a readiness to take responsibility.
-The University of Stuttgart guarantees a thorough selection process.
+This means, that besides excellent academic performance, students will have to meet other criteria.
+Therefore, the awarded students also distinguish themselves in other respects such as extracurricular activities, social commitment, because they overcame special social, familial, or personal circumstances, or because they show a readiness to take responsibility.
+For the valuing of the criteria, the University of Stuttgart guarantees a thorough selection process.

 Matching funds from the Federal Government

-A special feature of the scholarship is also matching funds: The 300 euros every scholarship holder receives every month consist of 150 euros from the Federal Ministry of Education and Research (BMBF) and 150 euros from private donors such as companies, foundations, or private individuals.
+A special feature of the scholarship is also the financial ‚lever‘ through matching funds: The 300 euros every scholarship holder receives every month consist of 150 euros from the Federal Ministry of Education and Research (BMBF) and 150 euros from private donors such as companies, foundations, or private individuals.
+Thus, every euro donated is doubled by the federal government.

-The following are the companies, foundations, and individuals helping to fund the Deutschlandstipendium for the period summer semester 2018/winter semester 2018/2019 - that agreed on their names to be published here.
+The following are the companies, foundations, and individuals who are funding the Deutschlandstipendium for the current period (summer semester 2022 to winter semester 2022/2023) and have agreed on their names to be published here.

 - Airbus Helicopters Deutschland GmbH